galande/agrichain-hyperledger/README.md

 # agrichain-network

-This is the network for agricultural commodity ob hyperldger fabric blockchain
+This is the network for agricultural commodity on hyperldger fabric blockchain